KenKundert/sshconfig/README.rst

        forwardAgent no

-The transformation between a host entry in the hosts.py file and the ssh config file is affected by the network you are on and any command line options that are specified to gensshconfig.
+The transformation between a host entry in the hosts.py file and the ssh config file could be affected by the network you are on and any command line options that are specified to gensshconfig, but in this case it is not.
+Notice that the class name is converted to lower case when creating the hostname.

 Configuration
 -------------